aminsharifi/Cheetah/doc/Cheetah.wiki/Services/GetCase.md

 | Response Message Class Name | GetCase_Output |
 | Response Message            | {GRPC_Case Case = 1;GRPC_BaseClassWithName OutputState = 2;} |

+## * Description

+This service is for receiving a case
+Case ID is the tracking number of the request, which is optional.
+The Case State is the state of the request that is not mandatory The output of the service is the cases in the individual's cartable

 ## * CRUD Matrix

 | Table Name     | Operation | Description                                                            |